MicrosoftDocs/entra-docs/docs/identity/conditional-access/plan-conditional-access.md

 [Using filter for applications to include or exclude applications instead of individually specifying them](concept-filter-for-applications.md) helps organizations:

-- Easily scale and target any number of apps.
+- Easily scale and target any number of applications.
 - Easily manage applications with similar policy requirements.
 - Reduce the number of individual policies.
 - Reduce errors while editing policies: No need to add/remove applications manually from the policy.
 Just manage the attributes.